TufaruAlex/Comics-API/README.md

 # Comics-API
-Simple API made using the Django Framework that manages comics
+Simple API made using the Django REST Framework that manages comics